nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Saving data altered during application use <br>

-    1. Wedlinker automatically saves data to the hard disk during operation.
+    1. WedLinker automatically saves data to the hard disk during operation.
 Any operations that change details of contacts, weddings, tags, or tasks will be saved immediately following the operations is successfully executed.

 2. Dealing with missing/corrupted data files

-    1. Upon booting up WedLinker and the contact/wedding/tag/task list is not as per expected, open the `data` folder where Wedlinker stores data.
+    1. Upon booting up WedLinker and the contact/wedding/tag/task list is not as per expected, open the `data` folder where WedLinker stores data.

     2. Within the folder, open `addressBook.json` and identify any mistakes with stored data.<br>
        The terminal from where `WedLinker.jar` is launched should log where the file is corrupted.

-    3. If the data is beyond repair, delete the entire `data` folder or the `AddressBook.json` file to start afresh with sample data.
+    3. If the data is beyond repair, delete the entire `data` folder or the `addressbook.json` file to start afresh with sample data.

 <br>